kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 ### User facing Documentation

-The API documentation, when meaningful, helps users of it on doing proper configuration in a way that Gateway API controllers react and configure the proxies the right way.
+The API documentation, when meaningful, helps users of it understand and create configuration in a way that ensures that their Gateway API implementation does what they want it to do.

 A good API documentation should cover: